venkateshgupta5/Stimulating-Banking-System/README.md

 This project is a stimulation of a simple banking system in Python.

+##Concepts Implemented
-Abstract Base Class
+1. Abstract Base Class
-Overriding
+2. Overriding
-Inheritance
+3. Single Level Inheritance
-Abstraction
+4. Abstraction
-Encapsulation
+5. Encapsulation

-Overriding
+### Overriding

 Modifying the inherited behaviour of methods of a base class in a derived class is called overriding.
  Syntax: